-Additional information was obtained brought by satellite radar altimetry, which provides continuous and weather and light independent observations along the tracks.
-While the main mission of radar altimeters is the monitoring of water level over the ocean or large water bodies, the return signal also provides valuable information on the state of ice-covered or open 220 water surfaces.
+Additional information was brought by satellite radar altimetry, which provides continuous and weather- and lightindependent observations along the tracks.
+While the main mission of radar altimeters is the monitoring of water level over the ocean or large water bodies, the return signal also provides valuable information on the state of ice-covered or open water surfaces.
 We have used data from the Jason-3 satellite, track 79 passing across Kultuk Bay (see Fig 1), cycles 141-157 (9 December 2019 - 16 May 2020) for the analysis.
-We used data from the nadir-looking radar altimeter operating in the Ku band (13.6 GHz), with the backscatter parameter processed with the Ice retracker.
-The backscatter coefficient is the ratio of between the power reflected from the surface to and the incident power emitted by the onboard radar altimeter, expressed in decibels (dB).
-A rRough water surface typically has a low backscatter coefficient, while over ice cover it is high.
-The 225 satellite orbit is non sun-synchronous.
-The repeat period is slightly less than 10 days along the same ground tracks.
-Radar altimetry does not provide images, but point measurements along the satellite track: 20 Hz data provide an along-track ground resolution of about 290 m.
-One of the clear benefits of radar altimetry, as well as SAR imagery, is that they are independent of cloud coverage.
-Microwave signals penetrate clouds, and they do not need sunlight for observations as the signal is emitted by the satellite itself.
+We used data from the nadir-looking radar altimeter operating in Ku band (13.6 GHz), with the backscatter parameter processed with the Ice retracker.
+The backscatter coefficient is the ratio between the power reflected from the surface and the incident power emitted by the onboard radar altimeter, expressed in

+165 decibels (dB).
+Rough water surface typically has a low backscatter coefficient, while over ice cover it is high.
+The satellite orbit is non sun-synchronous; repeat period is slightly less than 10 days along the same ground tracks; 20 Hz data provide an along-track ground resolution of about 290 m.

-230 2.
-Kultuk Bay and its ice rings
+2. Kultuk Bay and its ice rings

-Southern Baikal, or more precisely - or to be more specific its extreme south-western part called Kultuk Bay2 -is one of the several regions in Lake Baikal where ice rings are relatively common (Figure 3, see also statistics of ice rings in Kouraev et al., 2016).
-Two other such places-regions are Cape Krestovskiy and Cape Nizhneye Izgolovye in the-Middle Baikal.
-Kultuk Bay is surrounded by mountains on the northern and southern coasts, and in the western part it communicates with the a-190-km long Tunka Valley, which is oriented mostly west-east.
+Southern Baikal - or to be more specific its extreme south-western part called Kultuk Bay - is one of the several regions in Lake Baikal where ice rings are relatively common (Figure 3, see also statistics of ice rings in Kouraev et al., 2016).
+Two other such places are Cape Krestovskiy and Cape Nizhneye Izgolovye in the Middle Baikal.
+Kultuk Bay is surrounded by mountains on the northern and southern coast, and in the western part it communicates with a 190-km long Tunka Valley, which is oriented mostly west-east.
 Strong and persistent wind from Tunka Valley affects most parts of Lake Baikal.
 All around Lake Baikal people call this wind "Kultuk" in reference to its origins.